 The SJE Legacy Society is our record of those currently living who have chosen to include St. John’s in their estate planning and have given the Parish Office a record of the designation.
 When people make an estate provision for the church and count themselves as members of our Legacy Society, they are not just receiving recognition, but giving witness to their faith through the church.
+You can read more about the Legacy Society in the brochure online here.
 For more information about how you can be include St. John’s in your planned giving, click here for the enrollment form.
 You can also click here to see the current members of the St. John’s Legacy Society—those who have made one of the plans outlined below to include St. John’s in their own estate.
 NOTE: We are currently trying to collect names for the Legacy Society.
 If your name is not listed, then please fill out the form above to inform the Parish Office so we can add your name to the list!

 Scroll down, or click below, to find out more about how you can support the ministry of this parish for generations to come.